HemitSystemutvikling/ePROM/SendeMeldingTilInnbyggerV2.md

 **Parametere - Inn**

 * apiKey – ApiKey of the end user system placing the order
-* formOrderId – The Id of the formOrder
+* messageToCitizenId – The Id of the message
 * notificationChannel – The actual channel used to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure | PhysicalMailbox }`
 * formOrderStatus – Status of the formOrder `{ Ordered | Error }`
   + Ordered – The formOrder was successful